On spontaneous photon emission in collapse models: Computation using a generic final state for the charged particle

 \section{Computation using a generic final state for the charged particle}

 At the end of Section~\ref{sec:two} we have discussed that the factor of 2 difference arises because $g$ as defined in Eq.~\eqref{eq:con2} becomes 0, the reason being that the deltas in the ${\mathcal R}$ terms (see Eq.~\eqref{eq:ppo}) force $E_k$ to be equal to $E_j$.
 One could then expect that by considering a generic final state for the outgoing particle---in place of the more artificial plane wave---such a constraint is removed.
-We discuss such a possibility in this Section.
+We discuss such a possibility in this Section\footnote{In appendix B we review the formalism for computing the transition amplitude to a final wave packet state.}.
 So, instead of a final state for the particle with definite momentum, let us now take a normalized wave packet:

 where $h\left(\Delta\right)$ normalizes the wave function:

 The matrix elements~\eqref{eq:ppo}--\eqref{eq:1ter} now become:

 Since also in this case ${\mathcal R}_{ki}^{p}=0$, the formula of $\mathbb{E}|T_{fi}|^{2}$ is still given by Eq.~\eqref{eq:dfgdff}, where the temporal part takes the same form as in~\eqref{eq:gfgg}: